braintelligencePL/discount-coupon-service/README.md

 I developed it with Claude Code using a spec-first loop: `plan` → `implement` → `review`, making one small change at a time to keep the context focused.
 This coexisted with ongoing questions and discussions about design and implementation decisions.

-Almost every change is documented under `context/changes/<change-id>/` with its plan, implementation phases, and review.
+Few changes are documented under `context/changes/<change-id>/` with its plan, implementation phases, and review.
 Each phase was reviewed and verified before moving on.

-A few changes were made outside this workflow and not documented there.
+Other changes were made outside this workflow and not documented there.
 Some changes were also made manually by me, so its not reflected in context folder.

 #### Implemented features: